Computing Technology for Math Excellence Logo

 SpellingCity: Along with learning to read and write well is the need for learning to spell.
 This site enables students to practice spelling with their own personalized lists, rather than just random spelling words.
 Students can see their list in flashcard format, hear them spoken by a real human voice, play games with the words, and even take practice spelling tests.
 The site also has a database of over 37,000 words and eight spelling games.
 It was selected for a Parents' Choice Recommended Award in 2008.

-Waterford: Science of Reading Webinar Series includes free on-demand sessions addressing an overview of the science of reading, phonological awareness, phonics, fluency, vocabulary, language concepts, and communication.
+Waterford: Science of Reading includes free on-demand webinars addressing an overview of the science of reading, phonological awareness, phonics, fluency, vocabulary, language concepts, and communication.

 Articles